A Proof of Ramanujan's Classic $\pi$ Formula: Computation of the Ramanujan -invariant

-However, this expression is difficult to further simplify.
-Anyway, we return to the main task --- we shall apply Lemma \ref{lemma hypergeometric} and Theorem \ref{g invariant theorem} to (47), which yields By Theorem \ref{g invariant theorem}, Using (46) and writing $k'=\sqrt{1-k^2}$, we also deduce that Other than \ref{formula for alpha}, the Borwein brothers provided a useful formula for $\alpha\left(58\right)$ in terms of the elliptic modulus $k$ (or rather, in terms of he singular value function of the first kind $\lambda^\ast$ and the $g$-invariant \cite{pi and the agm}.
-As such, we have We continue putting everything together into (95) to obtain the remarkable formula (1)!
-Just to remphasise again, This series converges exceptionally quickly, with each term adding 8 decimal digits of accuracy \cite{wong}.
+Anyway, we return to the main task.
+By applying Lemma \ref{lemma hypergeometric} and Theorem \ref{g invariant theorem} to (\ref{eqn: 1/pi in terms of everything}), we obtain By Theorem \ref{g invariant theorem}, we have Using (\ref{eqn: x_N formula}) and writing $k'=\sqrt{1-k^2}$, we also deduce that Other than Theorem \ref{formula for alpha}, the Borwein brothers provided a useful formula for $\alpha\left(58\right)$ in terms of the elliptic modulus $k$ (or rather, in terms of he singular value function of the first kind $\lambda^\ast$ and the $g$-invariant \cite{pi and the agm}.
+In fact, Borwein, Borwein and Bailey used an iterative algorithm to deduce it \cite{Borwein Pi Alpha}.
+As such, we have We continue putting everything together into (\ref{eqn: 1/pi almost done}) to obtain the remarkable formula in (\ref{eqn: what to prove ramanujan})!
+This series converges exceptionally quickly, with each term adding 8 decimal digits of accuracy \cite{wong}.